 This post is part of a continuing series on game-based learning in connection to the Games For Change Festival.
 In an environment where innovators strive to make and utilize games to impact real world changes, there are always some games and some people who set themselves apart as exemplary.
 The Games for Change award winners … Continue reading And the Winner Is..

 This post is based on the keynote presented by Constance Steinkuhler at the Games For Change Festival.
 See the whole Games For Change series of posts.
 Portions of this post were also reposted on the Classcraft Blog and on EdSurge.
-Games provide a 23% gain over traditional learning.
-2013 research shows that games can increase learning outcomes by two … Continue reading 10 Important Research Findings on Games in Education
+Games, specifically those with simulation components, provide a 23% gain over traditional learning.
+2013 research shows that games can … Continue reading 10 Important Research Findings on Games in Education